 3. Content Library

-A Content Library organizes content by categories and subcategories with links to related content in each group.
-Unlike a Main Hub, a Content Library may consist of content spanning multiple topics.
+Content Libraries organize content by categories and subcategories with links to related content.
+Unlike Main Hubs, Content Libraries likely consist of content spanning multiple topics.

-Content Libraries will likely require resources and approvals from higher up to implement as it requires re-doing the blog’s homepage.
+Content Libraries will likely require resources and approvals from higher-ups to implement it as it requires re-doing the blog’s homepage.

 Examples of Content Libraries